 How is it diagnosed?

-Your healthcare provider will ask about your symptoms, review your medical history, and examine your knee.
+Your healthcare provider will examine you and ask about your symptoms, activities, and medical history.

 How is it treated?

 The pain from iliotibial band syndrome usually goes away in a few weeks with self-care.
 Your healthcare provider may recommend stretching and exercises to help you recover.
 You may be instructed to do self massage with a foam roller.
 Your provider may refer you to physical therapy.
 In some cases, your provider may give you a shot of steroid medicine.